Drafting Your Trust in McKinney

 Creating a trust can be critical part of the estate planning process, and can help save your family time, frustration, hassle, and confusion in the event of your death.
 By having a trust in place, you can have control over how your assets are distributed when you die rather than having the State of Texas decide how your property will be divided.

-At Willingham & Galvan, our estate planning attorneys understand how important it is to have a comprehensive and legally sound trust in place.
+At Willingham Law Firm, PC., our estate planning attorneys understand how important it is to have a comprehensive and legally sound trust in place.
 We work with clients in the McKinney area to help them achieve their unique estate planning objectives in a fast, affordable, and effective manner.

 Advantages of a Trust